soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 > 123 + 19 = ____

 Here, the correct answer consists of 4 characters: "1", "4", "2", and the end of sequence character.
-Surprisingly, an LSTM with small tweaks is able to learn with 99% accuracy how to add numbers which are upto 9 digits.
+Surprisingly, an LSTM with small tweaks is able to learn with 99% accuracy how to add numbers of up to 9 digits.

 > 13828700 + 10188872 = 24017572